nurialp12/INVICTA_Project1/+ CONJUNTO +/+ UTILITIES +/READMEs/1.0/README.md

 	F9 mute/unmute sound

-	CAMERA:
+	CAMERA
+	, to move up the camera
+	. to move down the camera
 		7 to move left the camera
 		8 to move right the camera
 		9 to move up the camera
 		0 to move down the camera
-	, to move up the camera
-	. to move down the camera